hackafterdark/context-sherpa/README.md

 3. Both executables should be in your project directory for relative paths to work correctly

 **For Linux/macOS users**: The build process will attempt to use the system `ast-grep` installation.

+**Note for macOS Users**: Building from source eliminates the need to double-click the app in Finder first, as the binary will be recognized as coming from your own machine and won't trigger Gatekeeper security restrictions.

 ```bash
 go build -o context-sherpa ./cmd/server